4 mobile communication questions you should be asking

 The explosive growth of mobile devices and applications has given birth to an “anywhere, anytime” mindset when it comes to today’s workforce.
 Employees, especially Millennials, expect to conduct business and perform work-related tasks (beyond just making and taking calls) from any location, at any time and on any device.

 If this isn’t the kind of experience that your current business phone system offers, it’s probably time to re-evaluate if it’s meeting your needs.
-Here are some questions to ask:

 Does My Phone System Support Bring-Your-Own-Device (BYOD)?